getodk/docs/odk1-src/form-logic.rst

   If repeats are needed, consider adding some summary calculations at the end so that analysis will not require joining the repeats with their parent records.
 For example, if you are gathering household information and would like to compute the total number of households visited across all enumerators, add a calculation after the repeats that counts the repetitions in each submission.

-To repeat questions or groups of questions use the :tc:`begin_repeat...end_repeat` syntax.

-.. rubric:: XLSForm --- Single question repeat group
+.. rubric:: XLSForm --- Repeating one or more questions

 .. csv-table:: survey
   :header: type, name, label

-  begin_repeat, my_repeat_group, Repeat group label
-  text, repeated_question, This question will be repeated. end_repeat, ,

-.. rubric:: XLSForm --- Multi-question repeat group

-.. csv-table:: survey
-  :header: type, name, label

-  begin_repeat, my_repeat, Repeat group label
+  begin_repeat, my_repeat, Repeat label
-  note, repeated_note, These questions will be repeated as an entire group. text, name, What is your name? text, quest, What is your quest? text, fave_color, What is your favorite color?
+  note, repeated_note, All of these questions will be repeated. text, name, What is your name? text, quest, What is your quest? text, fave_color, What is your favorite color?